This page includes user manuals for two applications:

 LPhyBEAST installation

-Note: Installation may take few minutes to download and install.
+Installation may take few minutes to download and install, including all dependent packages.
 Please wait until a confirmation popup appears on the screen.

 Installed

-1. Restart Package Manager once more.
-Now lphybeast and dependent packages should appear as “installed”.
+1. Restart Package Manager.
+Now they and their dependent packages should appear as “installed”.

 The final folder structure looks like: